dazz/oauth2-server-httpfoundation-webtest/README.md

 A webtesting bridge for oauth2-server-php with [bshaffer/oauth2-server-httpfoundation-bridge](https://github.com/bshaffer/oauth2-server-httpfoundation-bridge).

-Silex, Aymfony and other frameworks depending on symfony/http-kernel offer a WebTestCase class for testing controller/actions.
+Silex, Symfony and other frameworks depending on symfony/http-kernel offer a WebTestCase class for testing controller/actions.
 In order to write webtests for actions that are secured by the bshaffer/oauth2-server-php the request instance needs to implement \OAuth2_RequestInterface.

 To achieve a valid request object the WebTestCase classes need to extend the WebTestCase class provided here.